How to Sell on Pinterest in 2026: Step-by-Step Guide

 Image via Podbase

-• Create Lifestyle Pins: Don’t just show a product image—show it in use.
-For example, if you’re selling a custom tote bag, Pin an image of someone carrying it at a farmer’s market.
-You can even pair it with a caption like, “Shop this eco-friendly tote for your next weekend outing!”
+• Create lifestyle Pins: Show the product in use.
+Selling a custom tote?
+Pin someone carrying it at a farmer’s market with a caption like “Shop this eco-friendly tote for your next weekend outing!”

 Also Read: